AndriiSolomka/test_snakeGame/README.md

 Adjust the game speed by clicking on the corresponding buttons:

-Low Speed
+-Low Speed
-Normal Speed
+-Normal Speed
-High Speed
+-High Speed

 ## Reset Record
 Reset your highest score to start fresh and challenge yourself to beat your own record.